Privacy Practices

 How We May Use and Disclose Health Information About You

 The following categories describe various ways that we use and disclose your health information.
 For each category of use or disclosure, we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
-However, all of the ways we are permitted to use and disclose information will fall within one of the categories.
+However, all of the ways we are permitted to use and disclose health information will fall within one of the categories.

 Treatment.
 We may use your health information to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, healthcare students, or other personnel who are involved in taking care of you.
 A doctor at the hospital may share your health information with another doctor inside our hospital, or with a doctor at another hospital, to determine how to diagnose or treat you.
 Your doctor may also share your health information with another doctor to whom you have been referred for further health care.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.
-Different departments within Nuvance Health may also share your health information in order to coordinate the different services you need, such as prescriptions, lab work, x-rays and clergy.
+Different departments within Nuvance Health may also share your health information in order to coordinate the different services you need, such as prescriptions, lab work, x-rays, and clergy.
 We also may disclose medical information about you to people outside of Nuvance Health involved in your medical care upon discharge, such as family members or other healthcare professionals.

 Health Care Operations.
 We may use and disclose your health information about you for Nuvance Health operations, as necessary to make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatments and services and to evaluate the performance of our staff in caring for you.
 We also might combine medical information about many of our patients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We also might disclose information to doctors, nurses, technicians, healthcare students, and other Nuvance Health personnel for review and learning purposes.
 Additionally, the medical information we have may be combined with medical information from other providers to compare how we are doing and see where we can make improvements in our care and service.
 We might remove information that identifies you from this set of medical information so others can use it to study healthcare and healthcare delivery without learning a patient's identity.

-Business Associates: We may disclose your protected health information to a contractor or third-party business associate that we contract with to perform certain business functions or provide certain business services on our behalf, such as auditing, billing, legal services, etc. For example, we may use another company to perform medical billing services.
-All of our business associates are required to maintain the privacy and confidentiality of your health information.
 In addition, at the request of your other health care providers or health plan, we may disclose your medical information to their authorized business associates for purposes of performing certain business functions or health care services on their behalf.
 For example, we may disclose medical information to a business associate of Medicare for purposes of medical necessity review and audit.

 Health Information Exchange.
 We may share information that we obtain or create about you with other health care providers or other health care entities, such as your health plan or health insurer, as permitted by law, through Health Information Exchanges (HIEs) in which we participate.
 For example, information about your past medical care and current medical conditions and medications can be available to us or to your primary care physician or hospital outside of Nuvance Health, if they participate in the HIE as well.
 You may choose to opt-out of certain HIEs by following the instructions for opting-out on the consent form provided.